Ramkhushi/java-calculator/README.md

 # Jenkins Integration

-This section describes how to set up a Jenkins job to build, test, and deploy the manik-calculator project.
+This section describes how to set up a Jenkins job to build, test, and deploy the java-calculator project.

 ## Prerequisites